 Public Transit

-• With Digi RM paired with Digi’s purpose-built transportation routers mounted on hundreds of buses, Pittsburgh Regional Transit gives riders real-time information about schedules, location, and passenger density information, as well as free Wi-Fi service — all part of the goal to improve public transit ridership.
+- With Digi Remote Manager paired with Digi’s purpose-built transportation routers mounted on hundreds of buses, Pittsburgh Regional Transit gives riders have real-time information about schedules, location, and passenger density information, as well as free Wi-Fi service — all part of the goal to improve public transit ridership.

-• In Greater Boston, the Massachusetts Bay Transit Authority (MBTA), one of the world’s largest and longest-running transit agencies, refuels, cleans, inspects, and periodically maintains more than 1,000 buses in an organized, methodical, and documented way.
-That’s courtesy of S&A Systems’ Fleetwatch, a powerful hardware/software solution — driven by a Digi XBee® 3 Zigbee 3 RF embedded module on each bus that connects via 2.4 GHz to transmit and receive data, and using Digi RM for remote monitoring and management.
+- In Greater Boston, the Massachusetts Bay Transit Authority (MBTA), one of the world’s largest and longest-running transit agencies, refuels, cleans, inspects, and periodically maintains more than 1,000 buses in an organized, methodical, and documented way.
+That’s courtesy of S&A Systems’ Fleetwatch, a powerful hardware/software solution – driven by a Digi XBee 3 Zigbee 3 RF embedded module on each bus that connects via 2.4 GHz to transmit and receive data.
 The result: reliable and accurate, real-time control and data acquisition for vehicles, employees, fuel/fluids, and tank monitor systems.

 Read more about smart city IoT applications for busing and light rail in our customer stories.